Skip to menu Skip to content Skip to footer

 “I enrolled in UQ’s Master of Tourism, Hotel & Events Management because UQ has a great reputation as one of the best universities in the world."

-"It also has a reputation for a great events program – there are actually very few out there.”
+"It also has a reputation for a great events program – there actually aren't many out there.”

-Caitlin fast-tracked her master’s program by studying while also working full-time hours casually as a physio.
+Caitlin fast-tracked her master’s degree in event planning and management by studying while also working full-time hours casually as a physio.

-“I knew if I wanted to change careers, I’d have to do it early, because experience is really important when working in events," she says.
+“I knew if I wanted to change careers, I’d have to do it early, because experience is important when working in event management," she says.

 Caitlin Ring, New York to Tokyo